 aka: The Customer is Not Your Friend

-As an application developer and then later as a Deputy Project Manager on some very large government programs, I was very professional with my contacts on the government side which have included some fairly high ranking officials in the both the Dept. of Education and the Dept. of Defense.
-I treated them ‘friendly’, but ultimately maintained a very professional, long-term relationship.
+As an application developer and then later as a Deputy Project Manager on some very large government programs, I was very professional with my contacts on the government side which have included some fairly high ranking officials in both the Dept. of Education and the Dept. of Defense.
+I treated them as ‘friendly’ but ultimately maintained a very professional, long-term relationship.
 Now, those individuals are retired and some of them are actually Facebook friends of mine…10, 15, and 20 years later.
-That’s because I treated them professionally and delivered and kept a friendly, but business-like relationship with them throughout our partnership.
+That’s because I treated them professionally and delivered and kept a friendly, but a business-like relationship with them throughout our partnership.
 Had Facebook existed at the time, there is no way I would have connected with them in that manner until our work was finished.

 The downside of friendly

 You may disagree, and everyone needs to do what is most successful for them.
 But in my opinion, and from what I’ve witnessed in my own professional life and from my colleagues is this…the downside of maintaining too close of a relationship with your project and consulting customers can be disastrous.
 Consider these potential consequences:

 Gold plating the solution.

 One significant problem that can arise from being less professional and more friendly with the project client is the concept of gold plating.
 This refers to the tendency to overdevelop the solution – include things that the customer may want or that may be helpful but weren’t part of the requirements.
 While this may make the customer happy in the short term, the long-term implications are very bad.
 Gold plating can lead to work being performed outside of the requirements and therefore outside of the budget and project management software schedule.
 In the end, the project will suffer as most likely will your relationship with the project customer when issues of missed deadlines and change orders arise.